Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [mpn.enabled](./values.yaml#L2400)

 Optional.
 MPN module master switch.
-If N, the MPN module will not start in any case, and all requests related to mobile push Note that, by enabling the module, the handling of the special  URL configured by <apple_web_service_path> is also enabled.
+If N, the MPN module will not start in any case, and all requests related to mobile push Note that, by enabling the module, the handling of the special  URL configured by `appleWebServicePath` is also enabled.

 **Default:** `false`
 #### [mpn.executorPool](./values.yaml#L2541)